divya-gadekar28/API-based-Weather-App/README.md

 2. Open `index.html` in your preferred web browser.

 ## Configuration
-To use the OpenWeather API, you need to sign up for an API key:
+To use the OpenWeather API, you need to sign up for an API key:-

 1. Go to the [OpenWeather API](https://openweathermap.org/api) website.
 2. Sign up for a free account and generate an API key.